manuvazquez/gift-wrapper/README.md

 ## Remote access

-By default, images are copied into some remote host (with a publicly visible directory) so that they can be accessed by Moodle.
+If a parameters file (e.g., `parameters.yaml`) is found, images are by default copied to the specified remote host (within a publicly visible directory) so that they can be accessed by Moodle.
 This is done automatically for every embedded image (svg or tex).
 For this to work, in the `parameters.yaml` file, within `ssh` either

 * user and password, or
 * user and path to a public key file

 (but **not both**) should be specified.

-You can run the program locally, i.e., omitting the transferring of the images to a remote host by using `-l` command line argument.
+You can inhibit this behavior and run the program locally (omitting the transferring of the images to a remote host) by using `-l` command line argument.
 This is especially meaningful if you don't have any embedded image in your questions (and hence nothing needs to be copied to a remote host).

 ## Latex support